isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/mobile-setup/mobile-app-interactive.md

     * 320x480 for Background
     * 320x150 for header and footer assets

-* [Endcap](../../../../user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md): Finish off with&nbsp;an image to reinforce your brand message.
+* [Endcap](../../../../user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md): Finish off with an image to reinforce your brand message.
-* [Pixel:](../../../../user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/tracking-pixels.md)&nbsp;Add in 3rd party tracking pixels.
+* [Pixel:](../../../../user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/tracking-pixels.md) Add in 3rd party tracking pixels.

 `Save & Submit for Review`

-TubeMogul’s&nbsp; [ad review](../../../../user-guide/execution/ad-unit-setup/ad-reviews.md)&nbsp;team&nbsp;verifies&nbsp;that the ad is rendering properly and clicking through.
+TubeMogul’s  [ad review](../../../../user-guide/execution/ad-unit-setup/ad-reviews.md) team verifies that the ad is rendering properly and clicking through.
 Approval time is typically 2-4 hours on regular business hours and 24hrs on weekends.

 Remember to attach the Ad to a the correct placement.

-&nbsp;